 Porsche Boxster 2.7 (987) Manual finished in Guards Red paint.

 A stunning and very rare color combination Boxster finished in Guards Red paint.
-Presented in impeccable condition and with an extensive list of factory fitted options which includes Black smooth leather interior trim with red stitching,smooth leather Sports steering wheel,black dials,top tint windscreen,fully refurbished 18 inch Boxster/Cayman S alloy wheels with color crested centers wrapped in Bridgestone tires,CDR24 CD player linked with Porsche sound package plus and CD storage,Porsche overmats,litronic headlights,(PSM) Porsche Stability Management,wind deflector with flycatchers,rollover bar finished in Guards Red,aluminum side vents,air conditioning,PDC,extended storage and a black convertible hood to complete the package.This stunning Boxster has been lovingly kept and maintained and comes with a fully documented OPC Porsche plus specialist service record just completed by ourselves,together with all handbook pack and spare keys.The car is a pleasure to sell and wont last long with this pedigree and stunning color,ready to hit the road!
+Presented in impeccable condition and with an extensive list of factory fitted options which includes Black smooth leather interior trim with red stitching,smooth leather Sports steering wheel,black dials,top tint windscreen,fully refurbished 18″ Boxster S alloy wheels with colour crested centers wrapped in Bridgestone Potenza N rated tyres,CDR24 CD player linked with Porsche sound package plus and CD storage,Porsche overmats,litronic headlights,(PSM) Porsche Stability Management,wind deflector with flycatchers,rollover bar finished in Guards Red,aluminum side vents,air conditioning,PDC,extended storage and a black convertible hood to complete the package.This stunning Boxster has been lovingly kept and maintained and comes with a fully documented OPC Porsche plus specialist service record together with all handbook pack and spare keys.Previously sold by ourselves this boxster is a pleasure to sell and wont last long with this pedigree and stunning colour combination.Ready to hit the road for the summer!

 Contact us anytime to arrange a viewing.